 Recovering from a Traumatic Brain Injury (TBI) is often described as learning to live with a new brain.
 You'll likely work with therapists to walk again, speak again, and manage daily tasks that used to be simple.
 However, there is one area of life that rehabilitation programs frequently overlook: intimacy.

 If you or your partner has experienced TBI, you may be struggling with a version of your sex life that now feels foreign.
-Some common feelings to have about intimacy after TBI is not craving or wanting sex as often, or at all, or feeling overwhelmed by the sensation of touch.
+Some common feelings to have about intimacy after brain injury is not craving or wanting sex as often, or at all, or feeling overwhelmed by the sensation of touch.

 The changes you are experiencing are neurological, not personal.
-There are ways to navigate the common challenges around intimacy that may arise after TBI.

 The Invisible Symptom: Understanding TBI and Sex Drive